Towcester

-Towcester (/ˈtoustər/ TOH-stər) is an affluent market town in Northamptonshire, England.
-It currently lies in West Northamptonshire but was the former administrative headquarters of the South Northamptonshire district council.
+Towcester (/ˈtoustər/ TOH-stər) is a market town and civil parish in the West Northamptonshire unitary authority area of Northamptonshire, England.
+From 1974 to 2021, it was the administrative centre of the South Northamptonshire district.

 Towcester is one of the oldest continuously inhabited settlements in the country.
-It was the Roman town of Lactodurum, located on Watling Street, today’s A5.
+It was the Roman town of Lactodurum, located on Watling Street, today's A5.
 In Saxon times, this was the frontier between the kingdom of Wessex and the Danelaw.
 Towcester features in Charles Dickens's novel The Pickwick Papers as one of Mr Pickwick's stopping places on his tour.
 The local racecourse has hosted many national horseracing events.

 Etymology

 Towcester comes from the Old English Tōfeceaster.
 Tōfe refers to the River Tove; Bosworth and Toller compare it to the "Scandinavian proper names" Tófi and Tófa.
 The Old English ceaster comes from the Latin castra ("camp") and was "often applied to places in Britain which had been Roman encampments."
 Thus, Towcester means "Camp on the (river) Tove."